WilsonLe/serverless-strapi/README.md

 Of course, if your use case requires end users to communicate directly with Strapi, there are techniques to reduce, or even eleviate cold start time (i.e eCommerce platforms).
 However, I would recommend running Strapi on AWS ECS if you absolutely prioritize response time.

-# Get Started
+# Prerequisites

 Enough explaining, you can try this Serverless Strapi by following these instructions.
 After this tutorial, you will have a Strapi running, attached to all relevant AWS services in your AWS account.

-## Prerequisites

-Before getting start with this tutorial, here are a few prerequisites.
+Before getting started with this tutorial, here are a few prerequisites.
 Feel free to skip this part if you have already satisfied all of these:

 - **Git**: You can install Git by following Github's [official documentation](https://github.com/git-guides/install-git)
 - **AWS account**: head to [https://aws.amazon.com](https://aws.amazon.com) to create your AWS account and login to the dashboard